jdanielmourao/obsidian-sanctum/README.md

 - [Smart Typography](https://github.com/mgmeyers/obsidian-smart-typography): for a better and coherent writing experience;
 - [Contextual Typography](https://github.com/mgmeyers/obsidian-contextual-typography): For a better typographic experience.

+## Installation
+You can manually install the following theme by:
+1. downloading the CSS file and moving it into the folder `.obsidian/themes/` located in your vault folder;
+2. rename the css file to `Sanctum.css`;
+3. in Obsidian, go to `Settings ➞ Appearance ➞ Themes ➞ Reload themes`, and select `Sanctum`.

 ## Design Principles

 **Intentional**